-Irritating and unpredictable by its nature, psoriasis is one of the most persistent and baffling of all dermatological disorders.
 This illness is characterized by over-multiplication of skin cells up to 10 times faster than normal growth.
 As dead underlying cells reach the skin’s surface, their voluminous accumulation causes raised, red plaques that gets covered with white scales.
 This disease typically happens on the elbows, knees and scalp.
-Psoriasis, can also affect the palms, torso and soles of the feet.
+Psoriasis can also affect the palms, torso and soles of the feet.
 Psoriasis, can also at time be found associated with psoriatic arthritis, which leads to swelling and pain in the joints.
-It is estimated that in India there are 10 to 30 percent of people who have psoriasis also are sufferers of psoriatic arthritis.
+It is estimated that in India there is 10 to 30 per cent of people who have psoriasis also are sufferers of psoriatic arthritis.

 Psoriasis can happen for several reasons ranging from trauma, emotional stress to streptococcal infection.
 A recent study of this disease has indicated that some abnormality in the immune system is the factor that triggers this disease.
 There are five different types of psoriasis:

 The exact cause of psoriasis is not known but there could be many other factors which can cause psoriasis.

 Your doctor may examine that are you having psoriasis or if you have plaques on ears, nails, elbow, scalp, belly button and knees or not.
 If the doctor is still unclear, then he will take a small sample of your skin which is known as a biopsy.
 Later, it will be sent to a lab and the sample of your skin will be examined under the microscope.
 This will make it clear which type of psoriasis do you have or what other kinds of infection or disease you are suffering from.